skiadas/SoftwareDevelopmentPracticumCourse/activities/activity2-5aRefactoringPrimesGeneratorPart2.md

 numbers.
 Perform a **Rename** refactoring to change the name of `primes` to `numbers`.

     b.
 The parameter `numPrimes` indicates how many numbers to print.
 We can just use the length of the `numbers` array instead, which makes the `numPrimes` parameter unnecessary.
 Fix this in a stepwise fashion as follows:
-        - Find the first use of the `numPrimes` variable.
+        - Find the first use of the `numPrimes` parameter.
         - Use **Extract Variable** refactoring to create a local variable called `numberOfNumbers`.
 When asked, be sure to replace all 3 occurences.
 Also, renaming the variable will be the last thing you do.
         - Change the `numberOfNumbers = ...` assignment to instead be